Flatulence: Entertainment

 Historical comment on the ability to fart at will is observed as early as Saint Augustine's City of God (5th century AD).
 Augustine mentions "people who produce at will without any stench such rhythmical sounds from their fundament that they appear to be making music even from that quarter."
 Intentional passing of gas and its use as entertainment for others appear to have been somewhat well known in pre-modern Europe, according to mentions of it in medieval and later literature, including Rabelais.

 Le Pétomane ("the Fartomaniac") was a famous French performer in the 19th century who, as well as many professional farters before him, did flatulence impressions and held shows.
 The performer Mr. Methane carries on le Pétomane's tradition today.
 Also, a 2002 fiction film Thunderpants revolves around a boy named Patrick Smash who has an ongoing flatulence problem from the time of his birth.

 Since the 1970s, farting has increasingly been featured in film, especially comedies such as Blazing Saddles and Scooby-Doo.
+Additionally, a character in Blazing Saddles is named in reference to Joseph Pujol, a 19th century French flatulist.

 In the popular adult animated series South Park characters sometimes watch a show-within-a-show called "The Terrance and Phillip Show" whose humor primarily revolves around flatulence.